yingliu1206/Fraud-detection-In-Health-Care/README.md

 2. PCA: Reduces dimensionality and handles multicollinearity.
 But we have to apply PCA after scaling on the whole dataset.
 This may bring overfitting.
 3. Regularization: Ridge and Lasso regression handle multicollinearity.
 4. VIF: Identify and remove features with high VIF values.
+VIF quantifies how much the variance of a regression coefficient is inflated due to multicollinearity in the model.
+Regression of Each Predictor on Others:

+Regress X1​ on X2​ and X3​.
+Regress X2​ on X1​ and X3​.
+Regress X3​ on X1​ and X2​.
+Calculation of R2:

+For each regression, compute the R2 value, which represents how well the predictor can be explained by the other predictors.
+Compute VIF:

+Use the formula VIF(Xi​)=1−1/Ri2​​ to compute VIF for each predictor.

+Ri2​ higher vif higher.
+It means the predictor is easier to be predicted by other features.

 5. Feature Engineering: Combine or create new features to reduce multicollinearity.

 ** modeling: